medusajs/medusa/www/apps/docs/content/deployments/server/deploying-on-railway.md

 ## Step 3: Deploy to Railway

-In this section, you’ll create the PostgreSQL and Redis databases first, then deploy the backend from the GitHub repository.
+In this section, you’ll create the PostgreSQL and Redis databases first, then deploy the Medusa backend and worker, both from the GitHub repository.

 ### Create the PostgreSQL Database